 Guests on our running tours often ask what races are taking place in the city.
 Perth running races are held throughout the year with a large range in distances, being appropriate for both kids and adults.
 In 1970, the running events in Perth started, when a group of runners formed the WA Marathon Club (WAMC) to bring the community together and hold regular events to promote living a health lifestyle.

 The HBF Run for a Reason attracts the greatest numbers and the Perth Marathon is the most prestigious event as it culminates in the state titles.
-2019 represents a change in date for the Perth Marathon which forms a part of the Perth Running Festival.
 Along with all of these amazing events, you could also check out our Perth Running Tours, and see if there is anything that catches your eye.

 Main Perth Running Races

 Start Time: TBA

 Go!
 Running Tours Perth have competed in this marathon in past years and enjoyed some success and challenges (oxygen at the end!) in completing the event; but it is worth the effort to finish this magical distance when you cross that finish line to cheering from friends, family and spectators!

 Up until 2018 this event has been organised by the WAMC, but last year it was incorporated into the Perth Running Festival who support the charity – The Harry Perkins Institute of Medical Research.
 The event is a road race and finishes in Optus Stadium where you will get a rare opportunity to finish in our magnificent stadium on the shores of the Swan River.